 Stop the Surge

-You can’t literally avoid the surge that often occurs during a storm, but you can protect your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Get a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a jump in the line voltage.
-This will help shield the electrical components in your HVAC equipment that the power surge could damage.
-Remember to never touch any electrical components, and ask for professional help if you are not accustomed to using surge protectors properly.
+You can’t literally avoid the surge that often happens during a storm, but you can protect your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
+This will help shield the electrical components in your heating and cooling equipment that the power surge could harm.
+Remember to never touch any electrical components, and ask for expert help if you are not accustomed to using surge protectors properly.

-Your loved ones and you need to acquire shelter first and foremost, but if time allows, shut down your heating and cooling system and cover the outside equipment with a tarp.
-Before you turn your system back on after the storm, be sure to remove the tarp and get rid of any debris.
+You and your family need to acquire shelter first and foremost, but if there is time, shut down your HVAC system and cover the outside equipment with a tarp.
+Prior to turning your equipment back on after the storm, make sure you remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-After the storm ends, be sure the system is safe before turning on your HVAC system.
+Once the storm is over, ensure the system is safe before turning on your HVAC system.
 To get started, verify there are no indications of damage and get rid of any debris from around the system.
-Try to examine and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
-Call 925-384-1303 for an equipment inspection if seems like there is any damage or flooding to the system.
-Once you’ve had the system inspected by an expert to ensure safe operation, turn the HVAC system back on as soon as possible to help dry the home and limit mold from getting into your system or ductwork.
+Try to examine and confirm there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
+Call 925-384-1303 for a system inspection if seems like there is any damage or flooding to the system.
+Once you’ve had the system checked by a professional to ensure safe working, turn the HVAC system back on as soon as possible to help dry the home and limit mold from getting into your system or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Freschi Service Experts and ask about our membership options to help keep your heating and cooling system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Freschi Service Experts and ask about our membership options to help keep your HVAC system in working order through all the seasons.